Cenedikt/yana/README.md

 - If you encounter any spelling mistakes or incorrect variable names/values, correct them in the sample file.
 - Save the changes to the sample environment variable file

-# to scrapp Reddit
+## to scrap Reddit

-first the subbredits whish soul be scrapped has to be defined in the params.py file than run
+first, the subreddits that should be scrapped have to be defined in the params.py file than run
 ```bash
 make scraper
 ```

-# For local test some helpuf commndas
+### For local tests some helpful commands

-fist the some initialize has to be done the csv and emmbeding.pt will be created localy
+fist the some initialize has to be done the csv and embedding.pt will be created locally
 ```bash
 make initialize
 ```